The Russian Bear Dog is a livestock guardian breed also known as the Caucasian Shepherd or the Caucasian Ovcharka.

 Taking your dog out into public while he’s still a fearless puppy and exposing him to people and dogs will have a tremendous impact on how he sees strangers and strange dogs.

-Puppy classes, or simply bringing him to see friends, will go a long way in cementing his confidence.
+Lots of positive new experiences, will go a long way in cementing his confidence.

 Russian Bear Dog training